By admin | 19th June, 2018 | 5 min read

 But when applying this formula, understand that lowering the bid shouldn’t translate into low volume.
 If you have been successful in lowering the CPCs, keep measuring your ROI and ensure that it isn’t suffering either.

 Ad scheduling is one of the features of PPC advertising which has got a lot of potential to save your ad budget.
 You can set specific days and times of the day to run the ad.
+It is one of the tips provided when searching for how to reduce CPC on Facebook ads as well as Google.

 Showing your ads all day can be a costly deal for you and may lower your ROI.

-If you have observed for your business, the day and time of the day when you get the best response from your target audience, you can schedule to run your ads only for that specific periods of the day and time combination.
+If you have observed for your business, the day and time of the day when you get the best response from your target audience, you can schedule to run your ads only for specific periods of the day and time combination.
 This will reduce the probability of getting irrelevant clicks which won’t convert and ultimately relevancy will contribute to a lower overall CPC.